(former trade names: Trileptal and Tegretol )

-Trileptal is not really a "new" medication.
-It's just an old one, carbamazepine (Tegretol) with an oxygen stuck on it.
-But fortunately this oxygen solves the biggest problem that kept carbamazepine a very distant third choice compared to lithium and Depakote -- the tendency to decrease white blood cells, which are your infection-fighting cells.
-Since people don't "feel" their white blood cells, these could get dangerously low and leave a person vulnerable to infection.
-Tegretol is still a reasonable choice.
-It's still around as a choice because as generic carbamazepine it's quite a bit cheaper than Trileptal.
+Oxcarbazepine/Trileptal is not really a "new" medication.
+It's just an old one, carbamazepine/Tegretol with an oxygen stuck on it.
+This oxygen solves a problem that kept carbamazepine a distant third choice compared to lithium and divalproex/Depakote -- the tendency to decrease white blood cells, which are your infection-fighting cells.

-A few of my patients so far have had to stop Trileptal for ankle swelling.
+Some people have to stop oxcarbazepine for ankle swelling.
 That's related to the known problem with hyponatremia -- a lowering of blood sodium that occurs in about 3 people per 100 treated.
 For most people this feels like getting the 'flu: generally a little ill, slowed down, weak, maybe a headache.
 This would be regarded as a "side effect".
 Since I tell my patients to lower the dose for any side effect, this has not become a problem.
-The very worst thing I could find in the published literature on hyponatremia and Trileptal (the manufacturer sent the existing data on this at my request) was a coma in a 70 year old who was also taking Depakote.
-When Trileptal was stopped she came out of it with no lasting problems.
+The very worst thing I could find in the published literature on hyponatremia and oxcarbazepine (the manufacturer sent the existing data on this at my request) was a coma in a 70 year old who was also taking Depakote.
+When oxcarbazepine was stopped she came out of it with no lasting problems.
 For more, see a nice review of this hyponatremia issue from 1994.

 What about weight gain, since many similar medications seem to cause this problem?
-"Weight gain" is listed for Tegretol, and Trileptal seems to act like that medication in almost all respects.
-But I've not seen people gain weight on Tegretol, and I've used a lot of it.
-If it does cause weight gain at all, it's not even close to the league of Depakote, or less so, lithium.
-So far Trileptal seems, like Tegretol, to be neutral as far as weight gain risk goes.
+"Weight gain" is listed for carbamazepine, and oxcarbazepine seems to act like that medication in almost all respects.
+But I've not seen people gain weight on carbamazepine, and I've used a lot of it.
+If it does cause weight gain at all, it's not even close to the league of divalproex.
+So far oxcarbazepine seems, like carbamazepine, to be neutral as far as weight gain risk goes.

-There are few studies of the effectiveness of Trileptal.
+There are few studies of the effectiveness of oxcarbazepine.
 The randomized/blinded trials are small and old.
-There is a recent chart review study showing moderate effectiveness.Ghaemi There is a great review of all the Trileptal data available up to 2002 through Bipolar Network News.
+There is a recent chart review study showing moderate effectiveness.Ghaemi (Update 2013: No significant research has emerged since then to support its use...)